foxt7ot/blog/about-me/index.md

 >"Jack of Programming Languages, Master of none"

 Greetings Humans, I'm Yaseen, I possess Software Engineering degree though I doesn't consider myself as a Software Engineer.
 As according to definition of Software Engineer: **A person who creates the designs which programmer implements**.
 Well I definitely passed the exam with good(at least according to me) grade of 7.4 out of 10 but doesn't have in deep knowledge, You might be wondering what were the reasons.
-Well, there wasn't one in-fact there were many(soon a blog for this too).
+Well, there wasn't one in-fact there were many(soon a blog for this too)

  I rather prefer to call myself as a Programmer, who is trying to adheres all disciplines of Programming.
 I started coding in June 2012 with basics of C, C++ and C++ with essence of QT(I still wonders why some people call it __cute__ :stuck_out_tongue_winking_eye:), gradually learned Java(SE && J2EE).
 Right now I am learning JavaScript as well as aspiring to make Java my mother tongue and JavaScript my native tongue someday.

-***Why this blog?***
+***Why do you blog?***
 Good question, my intentions(I solemnly swear that I am up to no good :stuck_out_tongue:) aren't to make it as a blog, I am thinking to make it as a weblog.
 As oftenly there comes a time where my memory doesn't serves me well :disappointed: So, I am going to use it as for keeping logs or jotting down the details about what experiments/projects I did, things I tried to learn/failures etcetera.
 So bear with me as there is going to be a mishmash posts from varying topics.
 Though I am afraid this will going to scarce of readers but I'll try to keep a balance and maintain peace.

 ***Wanna little bit cozy with me, thou shall go forth***